kojiromike/docker-magento/README.md

 ## What do we need to get started?

 1. A container for the HTTPD.
 We'll build from `nginx` and try to configure it for FastCGI.
 1. A container for MySQL. `mysql:5` should do.
 1. A container for PHP.
-Magento requires `mcrypt`, which unfortunately isn't in the Docker official PHP image, so we'll build ours from `debian`.
+We'll use the official Docker PHP images with additional extensions Magento requires.
 1. A container for data volumes.
 The simplest docker container needs a no-op executable like `true` and some files.
 We'll start from `scratch` and add on from there.
 1. A container for humans to touch data volumes.

 ## How do we set it up?